najoungkim/najoungkim.github.io/publications.md

 <b>Najoung Kim</b>, Kyle Rawlins, and Paul Smolensky.
 The complement-adjunct distinction as gradient blends: the case of English prepositional phrases. <a target="_blank" href="https://ling.auf.net/lingbuzz/004723">lingbuzz/004723</a> (<i>under revision</i>)

 ### 2020
+<b>Najoung Kim</b> and Tal Linzen.
+COGS: A Compositional Generalization Challenge Based on Semantic Interpretation.
+To be published in the <i>Proceedings of The 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)</i>, 2020.
+Preprint coming soon.

+<b>Najoung Kim</b>, Song Feng, Chulaka Gunasekara, and Luis A. Lastras. <a href="https://www.aclweb.org/anthology/2020.acl-main.480/">Implicit Discourse Relation Classification: We Need to Talk About Evaluation</a>. <i>Proceedings of the Annual Conference of the Association for Computational Linguistics (ACL)</i>, 2020.

 Sadhwi Srinivas, <b>Najoung Kim</b>, and Kyle Rawlins.
 Maximize presupposition and the Korean demonstrative <i>ku</i>.
 Presented at <i>The 94th Annual Meeting of the Linguistic Society of America (LSA)</i>, 2020. \[<a target="_blank" href="https://www.linguisticsociety.org/abstract/maximize-presupposition-and-korean-demonstrative-ku">abstract</a>] [<a href="/assets/files/LSA_ku_poster.pdf">poster</a>]